 There are several reasons why mistakes can enhance learning in the classroom.
 Making mistakes can increase students’ curiosity about a certain topic.
 Mistakes can serve as mediators, providing additional retrieval cues to guide the students to the correct responses.
 The process of making mistakes requires more elaborative processing of the correct information.
 This roundabout cognitive journey allows the correct answers to be connected with the students’ prior knowledge and mental processes.

 Many students and educators view mistakes as ‘bad.’
 However, cognitive psychology research shows that this may not be the case.
 Research findings taken from the scientific experiments of Fazio and Marsh and Butterfield and Metcalfe support the idea that mistakes made in high confidence have beneficial effects on learning and knowledge retention.

-Learning from mistakes can lead to greater correction rate.
+Learning from mistakes can lead to a greater correction rate.
 After a mistake is made, more attention is given in order to fix that mistake by obtaining the correct information.
 Furthermore, the information is processed at a deeper level.
 Students who have high confidence in their answer and are surprised to discover that they answered incorrectly are more likely to remember the correct information in the future, according to these research findings.
 A study by Metcalfe and Kornell supports the claim that mistakes do not impair learning so long as feedback is given.
 Reflecting on this research and our own experiences, how can we apply these ideas to the classroom?

 Encourage risk taking.
 Reward effort.
-Remind students that their mistakes are not failures but rather they are stepping stones to the correct answers.
+Remind students that their mistakes are not failures but rather stepping stones to the correct answers.
 We must allow our students to model learning through trial and error.

 The same holds for teachers.

-When we create Educator Development experiences that reward teacher risk-taking, we’re creating an environment of trust, which means encouraging teachers to continually renew their practice through experimentation, failure and iteration.
+When we create Educator Development experiences that reward teacher risk-taking, we’re creating an environment of trust, which means encouraging teachers to continually renew their practice through experimentation, failure, and iteration.